galib9690/camels-attrs/HOW_TO_PUBLISH.md

 # Publishing to PyPI

-This guide explains how to publish the `camels-attributes` package to PyPI.
+This guide explains how to publish the `camels-attrs` package to PyPI.

 ## Prerequisites